-This indicator, along with indicators 10 and 1p, identifies instructional materials for the necessary foundational skills components of an effective, comprehensive reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
-Students are applying their foundational skills through decoding as they advance towards reading at grade level.
-This indicator focuses on the necessity of including the foundational skills in the materials.
-Materials require engaging lessons and ample activities and practice addressing foundational skills since these are the backbone of learning to read, write, speak, and listen.
-Materials demonstrate a research-based scope and sequence of best practices for teaching phonics, word analysis, and word recognition, which allow for flexibility.
+This indicator focuses on the necessity of including the many, yet critical foundational skills around phonology, phonemic awareness, and phonics in the materials.
+Materials require engaging lessons, ample activities and practice, which address foundational skills since these are the backbone of learning to read, write, speak, and listen.
+Materials should demonstrate a research-based scope and sequence of best practices for teaching phonological awareness and phonics, which also allow for flexibility.